Createdd/Writing/articles/WebScrapingIntro.md

 ## Conclusion

+As this article showed, it is actually really easy to build a webcrawler/web scrapper with JavaScript.
+It is one of the examples of programming, that show how to get to the same result pursuing different ways.

 With this introduction I really just scratched the surface.
 There is much more to discover!
 The reason this article somehow ended up too short, is because I got lost in programming my own webcrawler.
 Playing around with `Promises` derailed me from my main goal.
 So another take-away for me as a programmer was: "Don't get distracted by other things! - Stay focused on your objective and get it!"

 ## Useful links & credits